exercism/docs/season-of-docs-proposal.md

 As we have developed tighter quality-control and implemented firmer standards across different parts of the project, there is more that new contributes have to understand to get started, which has increased the barrier to contribute.
 We need to ensure that new contributors can find both clear introductory paths and comprehensive supporting details when needed.
-Good documentation is absolutely critical to ensuring that new contributors can find pathways to get started, and not feel frustration while trying to help.
+Good documentation is absolutely critical to ensuring that new contributors can find pathways to get started, and not get blocked or feel frustration while trying to help.

 New contributors not only help Exercism grow, but more importantly improve the experience for hundreds of thousands of new students who use our platform each year.